akifnu/DSprojects/perfumerecom/readme.md

 ---

+## 📊 Dataset

+This project uses the [Fragrantica.com Fragrance Dataset](https://www.kaggle.com/datasets/olgagmiufana1/fragrantica-com-fragrance-dataset?select=fra_perfumes.csv) originally collected by [olgagmiufana1](https://www.kaggle.com/olgagmiufana1) on Kaggle.

+The dataset was further **cleaned and processed** for better matching, ensuring high quality and relevant results for your searches.

+---

 ## 🚀 Features

 - **Natural Language Search**: Describe your dream scent in your own words—no need to know the brand or perfume name.